 Inference performance

 As stated in the previous chapter, we used the models we trained for speaker counting on 100ms and 500ms frame lengths as proxies to select the hyperparameters for a wider spectrum of analysis durations.
-Once the models were trained, we ran inference using 100000 samples created from a new dataset, in our case LibriSpeech test-clean.
+Once the models were trained, we ran inference using 100,000 samples created from a new dataset, in our case LibriSpeech test-clean.
 The same models trained for speaker counting were also used to detect overlapped speech

 Table II